OjasviChauhan/301DaysOfCode/README.md

 After that I used some pre-defined templates written in JavaScript, for connecting it with front-end using some of the node modules like "lite-server".
 ## Day 32 : 24th May 2020
 Started a new Web development bootcamp from Udemy and learn some functions of Javascript.
+## Day 33 : 25th May 2020
+Studied Javascript and Document Object Model from Web development course on Udemy.
+Also learned about tree structure of HTML which DOM provides us in which every element of tree act as an object.